dfinity/keysmith/README.md

 Below is list of commands and their behavior.

-- `account` prints your account identifier
+- `account` prints your account identifier.
-- `generate` generates your mnemonic seed
+- `generate` generates your mnemonic seed.
-- `legacy-address` prints your legacy address
+- `legacy-address` prints your legacy address.
-- `principal` prints your principal identifier
+- `principal` prints your principal identifier.
-- `private-key` writes your private key to a file
+- `private-key` writes your private key to a file.
-- `public-key` prints your public key
+- `public-key` prints your public key.
-- `version` prints the version number
+- `version` prints the version number.
-- `x-public-key` prints your extended public key
+- `x-public-key` prints your extended public key.